hamhut1066/cslp/README.md

 I will simply call a `run_experiment` method, with an initial state passed in, and it will run the experiment accordingly.
 (I plan on doing all checks that need to be done beforehand, so that I don't need to deal with anything extraneous during the execution)
 The `run_experiment` method will then loop on a `run_iteration` method, which also takes in a state, chooses relevant actions, and updates the state accordingly.
 I plan on the state objects becoming a singly linked list, that will let me walk back over my previous states, and extract data that I need.

+I decided on using Dijkstra's algorithm for doing optimal path-finding.
+I had several ideas for refining it to increase efficiency. this included skipping buses that were at maximum capacity, or buses that exceeded the current minimum traveling time of a previous bus.
 # Testing
 I have written some basic testing, that covers the basic parsing of config files with different layouts.
 I elected to exit the program on an invalid config file parse.
 This does mean that I won't be able to test it.